pierredavidbelanger/chatter-bot-api/README.md

 ## Disclaimer

-I am not the owner of Cleverbot/JabberWacky nor Pandorabots.
+I am not the owner of Cleverbot nor Pandorabots.

-My work (the Cleverbot/JabberWacky part) is based on [pycleverbot](https://code.google.com/p/pycleverbot/), a Python bindings for the Cleverbot.
+My work (the Cleverbot part) is based on [pycleverbot](https://code.google.com/p/pycleverbot/), a Python bindings for the Cleverbot.

 ## Contact